teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 requests the capability in this milestone.
 Consequently MB753 changes no command routing, activation, database schema, private configuration or live quote data.

+MB754 adopts the mixed commands only after that authority exists. `quotes-v3` declares `q` and `quote` through the same saved-handler migration bridge as its read-only commands.
+The read facade grows only the bounded parity operations needed by their historical public behavior, while `data.quotes.write` gains a single channel-scoped recall-counter operation.
+In `observe`, every v3 write is suppressed before DB access and the historical handler remains visible; in `on`, the package becomes authoritative only for an explicitly selected channel.
+Loading, grants, enablement and channel policy remain manual.